OpenVPN/openvpn-build/README.md

 ---------------------------------------------

 Finally you need ensure that OpenVPN can be built inside the schroot.
-This can be done from the schroot shell, for example like this
+This can be done from the schroot shell.
+First login to the schroot, e.g.

     $ sbuild-shell trusty-amd64

+On Ubuntu Xenial (16.04) you will need to add "universe" component to sources.list or apt will choke on missing dh-systemd package:

+    # echo "deb http://fi.archive.ubuntu.com/ubuntu xenial main universe" > /etc/apt/sources.list
+    # echo "deb-src http://fi.archive.ubuntu.com/ubuntu xenial main universe" >> /etc/apt/sources.list

+On Debian Jsssie (8.x) do

+    # apt-get install libsystemd-daemon-dev

+On older platforms these additional tricks are not necessary.
+Next install OpenVPN's build dependencies:

     # apt-get build-dep openvpn
     --- snip ---

-For Debian 8 you will additionally need to

-    # apt-get install libsystemd-daemon-dev

 Finally exit the schroot with